-Substitutions for Homemade Dog Food Recipes
+How to Substitute Ingredients in Homemade Dog Food Recipes

+Nevertheless, as long as including dog-friendly carbohydrates in dog food recipes isn't harmful to the dog, you can add many foods.
 The most common carbohydrates sources usually come from the category of grains known as “cereal grains.”
 Carbohydrate sources that can be used as substitutions for homemade dog food recipes include:

 - brown rice